 In A Scotland on Sunday interview called 'First Love, Last Writes', Catherine Deveney believed McEwan's "cool and clinical style" is "hewn painfully, chip by chip, from granite", while McEwan reckons, "My own wariness of language was very much drawn from my mother.
 She always had a weird problematic relationship with language.
 I could never quite trust language, because I thought it might not do what I wanted it to do."
 We needn't be overly biographical about this.
 One reason why McEwan's early work is of interest is that it shares with much great writing of the last hundred years a distrust in language while of course unavoidably using it as the means of expression.
 In The World and the Book Gabriel Josipovici says that the question "all the great modern writers have struggled with [is]: why write at all?", mentioning Maurice Blanchot.
 Blanchot talks of l'space littraire, where 'the private signatures' of modern writers have been filtered through the public language, and we might say that each great writer must wrestle from the public a private language of their own.
 Though McEwan may mention his distrust of language autobiographically, it is part of a broader creative one; how to make it singular and distinct?

 McEwan's distrust in First Love Last Rites, shows itself in the sort of rich description that indicates mastery of language, but also the tonal aloofness that makes us wonder how completely we should trust the language used.
 It is partly why we've proposed that unreliability of narration isn't McEwan's aim in the stories.
-Isn't it implausible that a twelve year old boy would be capable of such impressive language in 'Last Day of Summer', a problem that could easily have been resolved by using the past tense, or for that matter third person narration?
+Isn't it implausible that a twelve-year-old boy would be capable of such impressive language in 'Last Day of Summer', a problem that could easily have been resolved by using the past tense, or for that matter third-person narration?
 Yet defamiliarisation can take many forms, and while some writers move in the direction of what we might call defamiliarised trust, the sort of brilliantly vivid language of Nabokov or Joyce, can we not also have defamiliarised distrust?
-When Nabokov says "the elms and the poplars were turning their ruffled backs to a sudden onslaught of wind..." or Joyce that "the swift December dusk had come tumbling clownishly after its dull day", this is familiar defamiliarisation: it is basically skilful use of pathetic fallacy - giving human feelings to the natural world.
+When Nabokov says "the elms and the poplars were turning their ruffled backs to a sudden onslaught of wind..." or Joyce that "the swift December dusk had come tumbling clownishly after its dull day", this is familiar defamiliarisation: it is, basically, skilful use of pathetic fallacy - giving human feelings to the natural world.
 One has such faith in language that we admire the manner in which a writer has evoked nature through it.

 If one feels McEwan is less interesting now than he happened to be as a young man, this might seem paradoxical: doesn't a writer develop and grow, and in McEwan's case move from the story to the novel, from sketching ideas to developing them fully in novel form?
-Yet one senses that McEwan's problem with distrust, and the problematic this set him, is much more prominently explored in the short fiction than novels like Saturday, Enduring Love and Atonement, all of which fall back not only on a trust in the word, but also faith in plot mechanics.
-Saturday is an intruder in the house book, with an upper middle-class family confronted by gangsters.
-Enduring Love utilises the stalker genre, while Atonementuses a character falsely accused of a rape to keep lovers apart.
+Yet one senses that McEwan's problem with distrust, and the problematic this set him, is much more prominently explored in the short fiction than novels like Saturday, Enduring Love and Atonement, all of which fall back not only on trust in the word but also faith in plot mechanics.
+Saturday is an intruder in the house book, with an upper-middle-class family confronted by gangsters.
+Enduring Love utilises the stalker genre, while Atonementuses a character falsely accused of rape to keep lovers apart.
 Not only language but narrative feels homogenised, standardised and functional, however brilliant.

 In First Love, Last Rites the stories have mystery, as though they're not interested in creating plot but hypothesising feeling.
 McEwan says that his early work "presented a fraction of what I was thinking about at the time", and that he believes "I think it was Kinsley Amis who said no one can write 250 words of prose without revealing something about themselves".
 It is as if however, taking into account Blanchot's comment, the early work created the literary space - space between private thought and public language - while more recent McEwan has become too readily and comfortably ensconced in the public domain.
-These early stories could be nicely summarised by a few lines from one of them, 'Conversation with the Cupboard Man': "How did I become an adult?
+These early stories could be nicely summarized by a few lines from one of them, 'Conversation with the Cupboard Man': "How did I become an adult?
 I'll tell you, I never did learn.
 I have to pretend.
 All the things you take for granted I have to do it all consciously."
 There is something in that early prose, evoking rather than describing, distrusting rather than trusting, and combining hot images with cold observation, that made McEwan horribly singular and undeniably earning the macabre moniker for which he was once well known.

 © Tony McKibbin